-Young forest and shrubland are short-lived habitats – usually only 10 to 20 years.
+Young forest and shrubland are short-lived, early successional habitats – usually they last for only 10 to 20 years.
 After that, small trees grow tall and shade out the dense, low plants that many animals require for food and cover.

 We need mature woods to store carbon from the atmosphere, cleanse our water, and provide habitat for animals that use middle-aged and older forest.

-Nature writer Scott Weidensaul explains why young forests and areas of native shrubs are also necessary in Old Growth is Great, But Here's Why We Need New-Growth Forests, Too.
+Nature writer Scott Weidensaul explains why early successional habitat is also necessary in Old Growth is Great, But Here's Why We Need New-Growth Forests, Too.

 Disturbances are Nature's Way